 Stocks and shares: listed stocks, shares and investments: introduction

-When a company has a full listing on the UK Stock Exchange, its stocks and shares are said to be listed.
+When a company has a full listing on the London Stock Exchange, its stocks and shares are said to be listed.
+This is usually known as the Main Market.

 - The shares and investments are regularly bought and sold on the exchange, by both private investors and large institutions, such as pension companies.